Easy Crab Salad Recipe

 You can serve Neptune salad tossed with spiral pasta, or it can be served on a bed of lettuce.

 I LOVE crab salad as a dip.
+Check out our Cold Crab Dip recipe for a great way to enjoy crab salad as a dip.
 If you are making it as a dip, you will want to chop the crab up into smaller pieces (so it can fit on a cracker).
 One really easy way to do this is to chop the crab in a food processor or blender.
 We like serving it with club crackers or Ritz crackers.
 We also like using the whole-grain “Food Should Taste Good” chips that you can get at Costco.

 Crab Pasta Salad

-This is much like our Hawaiian Macaroni Salad recipe.
-You can either make our Hawaiian Macaroni Salad and add imitation crab meat, OR you can make this recipe and add a cup or two of cooked your favorite shaped pasta.
+Our Crab Pasta Salad recipe is a spin on regular crab salad.
+The pasta bulks up the dish to make it go further and serve a crowd.
 This is a great side dish for potlucks or neighborhood BBQs.
 It is also a great side-dish for simple weeknight meals to serve along with sandwiches, wraps, or burgers.

 Crab Salad Sandwiches